ipref/ietf/how-ipref-works-in-detail.md

 - host addresses publishable in DNS
 - supports any combination of IPv4/IPv6 local networks and IPv4/IPv6 Internet
 - no need for external translators or shared configurations
-- does not need any global addresses from any protocol domain, IPv4 or IPv6
+- no need for any global addresses from any protocol domain, IPv4 or IPv6

-#### Perfect for transition to IPv6 Internet
+#### Perfect tool for transitioning to IPv6 Internet

 Using IPREF for transitioning to IPv6 Internet simplifies network design, making the entire process much cleaner.